modularml/mojo/docs/manual/get-started/hello-world.md

 ---

-After you [install Mojo](/mojo/manual/get-started/setup.html), you can use the [Mojo CLI](/mojo/cli/) to build and compile Mojo programs.
-So let's create the classic starter program that prints "Hello, world!"
+After you [install Mojo](/mojo/manual/get-started/setup.html), you can use the [Mojo CLI](/mojo/cli/) to build and run Mojo programs.
+So let's create the classic starter program that prints "Hello, world!", in three different ways.

 :::{.callout-note}